kolkhis/tech-notes/linux/samba.md

 sudo vi /etc/samba/smb.conf
 ```

+- This file may be under `/usr/local/samba/lib/smb.conf` or `/usr/samba/lib/smb.conf`
+  on some systems.

 Add an entry following the format specified in the file.

 An example, which will create a public share that anyone on your network can access: